sdonohoo/forecasting/internal_docs/tsperf_rules.md

 ### Feature engineering

-To accelerate the development of benchamrk implementations, we provide a number of  common feature engineering functions.
+To accelerate the development of benchmark implementations, we provide a number of  common feature engineering functions.
 Benchmark-independent feature engineering functions are stored in `common/feature_utils.py` file.
 Benchmark-specific feature engineering functions are stored in `<benchmark vertical>/<benchmark dataset>/common/feature_engineering.py` files.
 Currently these are `energy_load/GEFCom2017_D_Prob_MT_hourly/common/feature_engineering.py` and `retail_sales/OrangeJuice_Pt_3Weeks_Weekly/common/feature_engineering.py` files.
 When developing a new benchmark implementation, submitter should reuse provided feature engineering functions as much as possible.

 ### Guideline for creating Docker images